infrasonar/docs/docs/introduction/platform.md

 The InfraSonar application is a web based user interface which accessible using any modern web browser.

-The application can send messages to end-users using email or Dutycalls.
+The application can send messages to end-users using email, SMS, WhatsApp, voice and even webhooks.

 See our [application section](../application/index.md) in the documentation for more information